 Rute Stenugnsbageri

-As with most of Gotland’s gems, this beloved bakery is in the middle of nowhere: on a dirt road surrounded by fields of grazing sheep.
+As with most of Gotland’s gems, this beloved bakery is in the middle of nowhere: on a dirt road surrounded by wildflower-blanketed fields.
 During the summer season, when it’s open, visitors queue for slices of almond cake and buttery cardamom buns for fika, the Swedish pastime of coffee and conversation.
 In the evenings, sourdough pizzas are thrown into the wood-fired oven, and families gather around picnic tables outside or in the glass-roofed greenhouse.

 Lilla Bjers

 A few miles south of Visby, this family-run farmstead grows organic, sustainable produce that is also served at an idyllic summertime restaurant, where tables are set in a greenhouse and the areas surrounding beneath fields of cherry trees.
-Daily lunch and dinner menus follow what has been harvested in the surrounding fields, such as fresh new potatoes, crisp stalks of asparagus, sun-ripened tomatoes and bread made with the farm’s emmer wheat, all of which can also be bought in the farm shop, located in the red barn next to the restaurant.
+Daily lunch and dinner menus follow what has been harvested in the surrounding fields, such as fresh new potatoes, crisp stalks of asparagus, sun-ripened tomatoes and bread made with the farm’s emmer wheat—all of which can also be bought in the red barn next to the restaurant.

 Krakas Krog

-The reason to visit the tiny village of Kräklingbo is this polished country restaurant run by Ulrika Karlsson, who welcomes guests to dinner with an aperitif in the garden.
-The leisurely evening then continues in a rustic dining room, where a handful of tables sit with glimmering candlelight atop worn, wood-plank floors.
+The reason to visit the tiny village of Kräklingbo is this polished country restaurant run by Ulrika Karlsson, ushering in its 20th summer.
+In the rustic dining room, a handful of tables sit in flickering candlelight atop worn, wood-plank floors.
 Nightly tasting menus spotlight Gotland’s natural bounty, from its black truffles and foraged herbs to pickled rowanberries and local lamb, and are thoughtfully paired with wines from small-scale and biodynamic producers.